 On the east side, 9 I-Beam spans approach the bridge.
 On the west side, a single I-Beam span approaches it.

 These I-Beam spans were added in 1962 to replace an aging trestle.
-In addition, the swing span was updated and rebuilt in 1916 to replace an older span.

 The bridge sits on concrete piers and stone piers, encased in cement.